About Monetary Policy

 Price Stability

 Price stability is a situation where there are no wide fluctuations in the general price level in the economy, which helps to achieve sustainable economic growth.
 When the prices fluctuate at a low rate, they would not have any significant influence on the economic decisions of agents of the economy, viz. households and firms.
 Moreover, price stability helps better anchor inflation expectations among the public, which in turn makes it easier to keep actual inflation at low and stable levels.
 Therefore, stable prices would not distort the economic decisions regarding what to produce and how to produce, thus enabling efficient allocation of resources in the economy leading to economic stability and sustainable growth in the economy over the longer term.
-Accordingly, as per CBA, the Central Bank, in pursuing its primary objective of achieving and maintaining domestic price stability, shall also take into account, inter alia, the stabilisation of output towards its potential level.
+Accordingly, as per the Central Bank of Sri Lanka Act, No.16 of 2023 (CBA), the Central Bank, in pursuing its primary objective of achieving and maintaining domestic price stability, shall also take into account, inter alia, the stabilisation of output towards its potential level.

 Monetary Policy Framework